da-friedl/ping_checker/README.md

 # ping_checker

-With ping_checker it is possible to check a targets (IP-address) availability.
-If the target is not reachable, a given command will be executed.
+With ping_checker it is possible to check a target's (IP-address) availability.
+If the target is not reachable after a customized time/error count, a given command will be executed.

 Usage
 -----